CyCLIP: Cyclic Contrastive Language-Image Pretraining: Acknowledgements

 \section{Acknowledgements}

-We want to thank Tung Duc Nguyen, Satvik Mashkaria, and Siddarth Krishnamoorthy for their helpful suggestions for improving this paper.
 This research is supported by an Adobe Data Science Research Award for Aditya Grover.
 We would like to thank the IDRE's Research Technology group for the GPU computing resources on the UCLA Hoffman2 Cluster.
+We also want to thank Tung Duc Nguyen, Satvik Mashkaria, Siddarth Krishnamoorthy, Varuni Sarwal, and Ashima Suvarna for their helpful suggestions.